Resolution of the Burrows-Wheeler Transform Conjecture: Upper Bounds

-To continue, we need the following fact that generalizes the observation that the total number of positions covered in $\T^\infty[1\dd)$ by the leftmost occurrences of substrings from $\mathcal{S}_{\ell}$, $\ell \leq n$, is at most $2z\ell$.
-This is easy to see since LZ77 implies a set of positions (phrase boundaries) in $\T$.
-The measure $\delta$ does not provide such information.
-A shown below, this property nevertheless generalizes to $\delta$.
-Its proof is a straightforward modification of the argument used in~\cite[Lemma 10]{delta}.
-For completeness, below we write down the complete proof, with technical details tailored to our notation (e.g., $\mathcal{S}_{\ell}$ defined in terms of $\T^{\infty}$ rather than $\T$).
+To adapt the proof \cref{lm:irreduc-sum-3}, we need to generalize the observation that at most $z$ substrings from $\Su_{\ell}$ may have disjoint leftmost occurrences in $\T^\infty[1\dd)$.
+This observation is easy since the LZ77 parsing naturally yields a set of $z$ positions (phrase boundaries) in $\T$.
+The substring complexity $\delta$ does not provide such structure, but as the lemma below implies, we can replace $z$ by $3\delta$ in the aforementioned observation.
+The proof of \cref{lm:leftmost-occ-delta} is a straightforward modification of the argument used in~\cite[Lemma 6]{delta}.
+For completeness, below we write down the full reasoning, with technical details tailored to our notation (e.g., $\Su_{\ell}$ defined in terms of $\T^{\infty}$ rather than $\T$).